dmitrynizh/foilboard/docs/GUIPanels.md

 ### Bottom Left Panel

-Has the following tabs: **Flight Shape Size ChoosePlot Options**
+Has the following tabs: **Flight Shape Size ChoosePlot Options** Many tabs have "parameter rows" - a group of a Label, Input textbox and a Slider bar with the text box and slider bar linked internally.
+Each parameter has a min and max limits, and out-of bounds inputs are autocorrected.

 #### Flight Tab

 ![Bottom Left Panel Flight Tab](panel-bl.png)